darraghoriordan/darragh-oriordan-com/src/pages/2019/11/03/sending-slack-webhook-powershell-azure-devops-pipeline/index.md

 I wanted to send a slack message when a deployment completed on Azure.
 It's fairly straightforward but there are a couple of things I had to pull together from documentation on slack, PowerShell and azure.

+Here is the script I finished with.

 <!-- end excerpt -->

-Just scroll to the bottom to see the entire script.
+Just scroll to the bottom to skip ahead and see the entire script.

 You will have to create a webhook url on your slack organisation.
 I will assume you have done that.